AnessZurba/zoom-batch-downloader/README.md

 ### Server-to-Server app (Default choice)

-**Recommended for individual users (not part of an organization), or Zoom account admins/owners.** The app creation process is straightforward, and the authentication process is seamless once you provide the credentials to the script.
+**Recommended for admins/owners of paid Zoom accounts.** The app creation process is straightforward, and the authentication process is seamless once you provide the credentials to the script.

 In this app, the app creator and user are always one and the same.
 The credentials can be used to access data within the account they were created in.